-We close all ports except web services and a few ports needed in case of maintenance requirements, at both the server and AWS firewall management levels.
+We close all ports except web services and a few ports needed in case of maintenance requirements, at both the server and firewall management levels.

 We use CloudFlare to mitigate DDoS attacks on our website, and to hide the IP address of our web server.

 All hosted servers run SSH on a non-standard port, with Fail2Ban running to help prevent brute force attempts.